bobbyluig/bobbyluig.github.io/_drafts/2024-02-17-graph-oriented-programming.md

 In the example above, we show the input and output primitives for each node. `E` has a potentially unset input `p2` since there is a path going through node `D` from the source to `E` where `p2` is never set by any node.
 Using this observation, we can define a node `n` as having a potentially unset input `p` if there exists at least one path from the source to `n` where `p` is not the output of any nodes along that path.

-For a given node `n` and input `p`, we can determine if that input is potentially unset by using depth-first search to identify a simple path (with no repeating nodes) from `n` back to the source in the transpose graph[^transpose] considering only nodes that do not output `p`.
+For a given node `n` and input `p`, we can determine if that input is potentially unset by using depth-first search to identify a path from `n` back to the source in the transpose graph[^transpose] considering only nodes that do not output `p`.
 If such a path exists, then `p` is a potentially unset input for `n`, and the path is one traversal where `p` will not be set.
 This approach is not efficient if done for every node and input in the workflow.

 Another approach is to use data-flow analysis[^data-flow] to determine the set of primitive that are guaranteed to be assigned before the entry point of every node.
 We can perform a forward analysis starting with the empty set at the source.
 We define a transfer function for each node where the exit set is the union of the entry set and the node's output primitives.
 We also define a meet operation that combines the exit sets of predecessors by computing their intersection.
 Potentially unset inputs can be determined by computing the set difference between a node's input primitives and the guaranteed-assigned primitives before the entry point of that node.